The fight against impunity continues

-ICC judges have issued 29 arrest warrants against 27 suspects.
+ICC judges have issued 29 arrest warrants.
 Thanks to cooperation from States, 8 persons have been detained in the ICC detention centre and have appeared before the Court.
 13 persons remain at large.
 Charges have been dropped against 3 persons due to their deaths.

 ICC judges have also issued 9 summonses to appear.

 The judges have issued 4 verdicts: 3 individuals have been found guilty and 1 has been acquitted.

 Rome Statute adopted by 120 States

 Rome Statute took effect upon ratification by 60 States, officially establishing the ICC.
 Since it has no retroactive jurisdiction, the ICC deals with crimes committed on or after this date.

 The creation of the Rome Statute in 1998 was in itself a historic event, marking a milestone in humankind's efforts towards a more just world.